-To save energy, lower the temperature setting on the thermostat(s) if you plan to be gone for an extended time.
-Follow the instructions in Step 10 for adjusting the thermostat to a lower temperature setting before you leave and to properly raise the temperature setting when you return.
+To save energy, lower the temperature setting on the thermostat if you plan to be gone for an extended time.
+Follow the instructions in Step 10 for adjusting the thermostat to a lower temperature setting before you leave and to properly raise the temperature setting when you return (See page 17 for ESM Mode Descriptions).

-▲ CAUTION!
+A CAUTION!
 Hydrogen gas builds up in a hot water system when it is not used for a long period (two weeks or more).
 Hydrogen gas is extremely flammable.
 If the hot water system has not been used for two weeks or more, open a hot water faucet for several minutes at the kitchen sink before using any electrical appliances connected to the hot water system.
 Do not smoke or have an open flame or other ignition source near the faucet while it is open.